Femur Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 The intercondylar fossa of the femur is like a deep groove between two bumps at the bottom of your thigh bone.
 These bumps are called the medial and lateral epicondyles.[1]

 They are the parts that connect to your knee.
-On the front side of your thigh bone, the bumps are smoother and not pronounced.
-There is a flat area called the patellar surface where your kneecap fits.
+The bumps are smoother and not pronounced on the front side of your thigh bone.
+There is a flat area called the patellar surface where your kneecap fits.[1]

 You might also hear these areas called the patellar groove, patellar sulcus, or trochlear groove of the femur.
 They are all different ways of talking about the same parts of your knee joint.[1]